 By establishing an efficient and modern e-government system, which is implemented authoritatively and professionally by the newly established Office for Information Technology and Electronic Administration, the Government of Serbia is showing its deep commitment to education reforms, reflected in the introduction of IT and computer studies as a compulsory subject from the fifth year of primary school, increasing enrolment in IT courses at universities in Serbia by 20 per cent and successfully conducting retraining programmes, as well as incentives for IT entrepreneurship through changes in legislation and enabling better conditions for start-up companies to launches their businesses, represent the evident results of the Government and Prime Minister Brnabić.

-In the e-government domain, the Office is dedicated to implementing “tangible” projects that ease the life and business operations of the citizens and business of Serbia on a daily basis: automatic verification of health booklets for 150,000 employers in Serbia means savings of about 500,000 hours a year, or around 1.5 million euros; the inclusion of increasingly more municipalities and cities in the eZUP information system for health insurance ensures that citizens no longer have to be couriers carrying documents from counter to counter, rather that is done for them by the state, while all banks, payment institutions and electronic money institutions are currently being invited to secure all types electronic payment options to the e-Government portal, thereby fully enabling the use of all e-government services via the internet, without the need to visit the counter of a bank or post office.
+In the e-government domain, the Office is dedicated to implementing “tangible” projects that ease the life and business operations of the citizens and business of Serbia on a daily basis: automatic verification of health booklets for 150,000 employers in Serbia means savings of about 500,000 hours a year or around 1.5 million euros; the inclusion of increasingly more municipalities and cities in the eZUP information system for health insurance ensures that citizens no longer have to be couriers carrying documents from counter to counter, rather that is done for them by the state, while all banks, payment institutions and electronic money institutions are currently being invited to secure all types of electronic payment options to the e-Government portal, thereby fully enabling the use of all e-government services via the internet, without the need to visit the counter of a bank or post office.

 By establishing an efficient and modern e-government system, which is implemented authoritatively and professionally by the newly established Office for Information Technology and Electronic Administration, the Government of Serbia is showing its deep commitment to education reforms

-The Office is also dedicated to infrastructure projects, perhaps not directly visible to citizens and the economy, but essential to establish control and security of state data.
+The Office is also dedicated to infrastructure projects, perhaps not directly visible to citizens and the economy, but essential to establishing control and security of state data.
 Approaching its finalisation is the process of forming a national data centre, which will house the data, equipment and information systems of the state administration, but has also started to develop feasibility studies that should show the justification for constructing the state centre for ensuring the continuity of operations.
 Finally, with amendments to the Law on Information Security, the Office also became a CERT of state bodies.

 The Office also promoted the National Open Data Portal, as modern infrastructure for establishing the data of state administration and local governments, public and local enterprises.
 At the very beginning, the portal included data from 10 organisations that were organised in about 50 sets of data, with almost 140 different files.

 The expectations are that this first state interactive portal will gather hundreds of organisations, thousands of files and dozens of users in the next two years.
-The real value of this portal are in cases of its use – value added by raw data, value created by start-up companies and other IT organisations by processing data through various application solutions and making new profits on the domestic market.
+The real value of this portal is in cases of its use – value added by raw data, the value created by start-up companies and other IT organisations by processing data through various application solutions and making new profits on the domestic market.
 The National Open Data Portal is directly linked to the Open Data Portal of the European Union.
 This project is being implemented in cooperation with the UN Development Programme in the Republic of Serbia (UNDP) and thanks to donations from the World Bank, the UK Government’s Good Governance Fund (GGF) and the Swedish International Development Cooperation Agency (SIDA).

 Huge Potential For Further Growth